 Days out do not have to be expensive, nor do you have to forsake them when living frugally.
-Some fantastic days out cost no more than the petrol or bus fares used to get there (or maybe you could walk depending where you are and your chosen venue!).
-It’s always worth checking for local deals and vouchers on Groupon
+Some fantastic days out cost no more than the petrol or bus fares used to get there or maybe you could even walk depending on the distance of your chosen venue!

-Picnics – pop some filled rolls or sandwiches, fruit, biscuits, juice, crisps etc. into a bag and head off somewhere nice.
-City parks are free and can provide an entertaining day out – they often have free events on during the summer months from outdoor concerts to acrobats.
+Pop some filled rolls or sandwiches, fruit, biscuits, juice, crisps etc. into a bag and head off somewhere nice.
+City parks are free and can provide an entertaining day out.
+They often have free events on during the summer months from outdoor concerts to acrobats.
 Country parks are much the same though often much bigger and better for long walks.
 Beaches are great – ask about good ones at your local Tourist Information Office – they are not always the obvious ones where everyone goes.
-One of the best family days out we ever had was at a quiet country beach with a very basic picnic – a pod of whales swam by jumping and spouting – it was amazing – no guarantees of that happening of course!
+One of the best family days out we ever had was at a quiet country beach with a very basic picnic.
+A pod of whales swam by jumping and spouting – it was amazing – no guarantees of that happening of course!

 If you are visiting attractions that make a charge try never to pay full price.
 Tourist information centres, libraries and many museums etc. will have leaflets advertising local events and attractions which often include discount vouchers.